DanielekPark/DanielekPark/README.md

 - 🌱 I’m currently learning **project management**

-- 👨‍💻 All of my projects are available at [https://danielekpark.github.io/](https://danielekpark.github.io/)

 - 💬 Ask me about **HTML, CSS, SQL, and Javascript/React.**

 - 📫 How to reach me **daniel.ek.park@gmail.com**